How Fault Is Determined in San Diego Car Accidents

 • Speaking with drivers and witnesses

-However, it's important to remember that insurance companies are businesses looking to minimize payouts.
+However, it’s important to remember that insurance companies are businesses looking to minimize payouts.
 They may try to shift blame or undervalue claims to protect their bottom line.
+Understanding how the insurance claims process works after a car accident can help you avoid common pitfalls.
 This is why having an experienced attorney is crucial.

 When Fault Is Disputed